El príncipe del barrio

 El príncipe del barrio is a Mexican sitcom television series produced by Rosa María Noguerón for TelevisaUnivision.
 The series is inspired by the play Lagunilla, mi barrio, itself an adaptation of the 1981 Mexican film of the same name.
 It premiered on Las Estrellas on 2 July 2023.
 The series stars an ensemble cast of Ariel Miramontes, Violeta Isfel, Luis Fernando Peña, José Luis Guarneros, Alma Cero, Eduardo Espinosa, Cecilia Galliano, and Juan Soler.

-In February 2025, the series was renewed for a third season that premiered on 15 June 2025.
+In February 2026, the series was renewed for a fourth season that premiered on 19 July 2026.

 Premise

 The series follows Albertano (Ariel Miramontes), who after becoming independent from his family, decides to move to Lomas de Chacaltepec, where everyone seeks love and fortune.